porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 The Java client has been designed to **reduce its dependencies to a minimum**.
 All dependencies are "provided", which means, you have to define them on your own - within your project.
 Currently you have the following options:

 -   **Just use the DTOs**: You don't need any dependencies for this.
 You don't need Spring for this.
+-   **Java 9 HTTP Client**: Use the Java 9 HTTP Client for the communication and Jackson for the JSON mapping and.
+You don't need Spring for this.
 -   **Apache HTTP Client**: Use the Apache HTTP Client for the communication and Jackson for the JSON mapping and.
 You don't need Spring for this.
 -   **Spring 5**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
 -   **Spring 4**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.